codingk8/markdown_Memo/markdown_nodeSchool.md

 ## THE CHALLENGE

-Please create a first-level heading with Markdown is awesome! and then verify your solution.
+Please create a first-level heading with "Markdown is awesome!" and then verify your solution.

 ## Here's the **official solution** in case you want to compare notes: